ComplicatedPhenomenon/IPython_training/README.md

     are not sort of after the fact making sort decisions about "well, should we open this or not",they just said "we are doing it for everything".

-## Create Virtual Environment for every project
+## Create Isolated Environment for every project

-For Example, In this repo., we installed several packages with a definite version along the way.
-Abot which version of software and package will you use.
-If it concerns more than one version, then you need to create Virtual Environment for every project.
+For Example, In this repository, To adapt to the learning material, I installed loads of packages with a definite version along the way, even same library has multiple version.
+About which version of software and package will you use.
+If it concerns more than one version, then you need to create isolated Environment for each project.

 ## Forward